vrk-kpa/X-Road/doc/Manuals/ig-lb_loadbalancing-draft.md

 * If the master node fails or communication is interrupted during a configuration update, each slave should have a valid configuration, but the cluster state can be inconsistent (some members might have the old configuration while some might have received all the changes).

-### Communication with external servers -- The Cluster from the point of view of a SS client
+### Communication with external security servers: The Cluster from the point of view of a cluster security server client

 **FIXME:** alignment/tone